Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 Change the maximum block placement distance allowed by the client, set to `-1` to disable this rule.

+Need to disable the tweakBlockReachOverride feature in Tweakeroo.

 - Type: `float`